Tucker’s Tennis Museum: Set in Tasmania

 Following the conversion of the garage and two bedrooms at his Newstead home, Denis Tucker’s Tennis Museum was born.
 The museum incorporates a gallery and a library, with a display of books and programs.
 The many framed photographs and autographs are complemented by tennis racquets, tennis ball boxes, crockery and trophies.
 Denis is particularly proud of his historic Davis Cup memorabilia, trophies and signature collection.

 Denis is hoping the private collection will be enjoyed by other tennis buffs.
+Tucker’s Tennis Museum is open to the public by appointment.

 Congratulations to Denis and his team for this excellent project.
 Being a tennis tragic from way back, I will definately make a visit some time soon.